johncai117/DAMSL/README.md

 ## Key Contributions

 * Achives state-of-the-art performance compared to previous methods.
 * First method to propose using pre-softmax classification scores as coordinates for a metric space.
+Unlocks a new direction for score-based performance boosting.
 * Provides a flexible framework to combine transfer-based and metric-based meta-learning methods.

 ## Datasets